Working with the Right Contractor

 4. Find out about any professional memberships or affiliations: a reputable contractor will generally belong to any number of professional associations related to their trade, such as trade unions, trade associations, etc. Being a part of such associations demonstrates an interest in their professional community and usually requires a pledge to abide by a code of ethics.
 RESNET members, for example, are all required to abide by the RESNET Code of Ethics.

-• Their employees are legally hired
+• Are their employees legally hired?

 • Are their workers properly insured?